hapax/hapax.github.io/assets/exponential.md

 for the same reasons we gave above, namely that the higher powers in
 $r$ contribute much less.
-Now we can get started.
+Now we can begin our magic show.
 First, set $r = e^{-x}$ in the geometric series:

 $$